magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8251 -->

 *  Boolean values are no longer set for `image_with_border.phtml`.
-Redundant `max-width` and `height` setting have been removed from `.product-image-photo`.
+Redundant `max-width` and `height` settings have been removed from `.product-image-photo`.
 (These values are already set globally on the image through the reset styles.)
 [GitHub-30186](https://github.com/magento/magento2/issues/30186)

 ### Import/export